Carner and Gregor: Island Song

 Telling the story of five contemporary New Yorkers as they pursue their passions, resist distraction, and live out a "twisted love affair" with the city," Island Song captures every urbanite's triumphs, disappointments, and ever-tested perspective."

 The musical had workshops at Princeton University and Western Carolina University in 2012 and Seattle's Balagan Theater and the Indiana Festival of Theater in 2013.
 It had a workshop production at the Bloomington Playwrights Project in January and February 2014.
 Island Song has had concert presentations at (le) Poisson Rouge in New York, Crawfish in Tokyo, the St. James Studio in London, and the Comedie Nation in Paris.

 Island Song premiered at the Adirondack Theatre Festival in 2016 and went onto a production by Rose Bruford actor-muso students at the Stratford Circus Theatre in March 2017, directed by Iain Reekie.
 The Canadian premiere took place July 2018 in North Bay, Ontario, Canada.
 Subsequent licensed productions have taken place in New York City, London, Singapore, Bologna, Tokyo, and around the US.

 In 2017 Carner & Gregor released a studio cast album of Island Song featuring Jeremy Jordan, Lilli Cooper, Kimiko Glenn, Jackie Burns, and Troy Iwata.

+Island Song was part of the Uproar Theatrics catalogue when the company launched in 2021.
+In February of 2025 it was announced the musical would be available to license through Broadway Licensing.